eneax/learn-javascript/notes/06-types/types.md

 ## Null and Undefined

-Both of these types are used to set a value to nothing.
+Both of these types are used to set a value to `nothing`.

 ## Symbol